Mau - Product Design and UX | Wayfair’s Wayhome

 Above is a representation of one of the paths Pros could go thru while reporting a job issue thru the Wayhome App.

-Above: This flow diagram of sorts was to be used after all discovery discussions based on whiteboarding, flows, and wires, and also after the design phase as a way to have a final review with the broader team present and explore any further gaps we might have missed.
+Above: This flow diagram was to be used after all discovery discussions based on whiteboarding, flows, and wireframes, and also after the design phase as a way to conduct a final review with the broader team present and explore any further gaps we might have missed.

 Thank you